greenbone/openvas-scanner/doc/openvas_ipc_protocol.md

   IPC_DT_ERROR = -1,
   IPC_DT_HOSTNAME = 0,
   IPC_DT_USER_AGENT,
+  IPC_DT_LSC,
 };
 ```

 ### Data

-Currently, there are two data holders, which correspond to the supported data types.
+Currently, there are three data holders, which correspond to the supported data types.
 This data is not directly accessible, and functions must be used to set/get the data.

 - **ipc_hostname:** used to send / retrieve new hostnames.